Other Articles from Yvonne Kanyi

 The pressure can weigh pretty heavy when you’re a new mum but never feel like you are alone, it is nothing to be ashamed of.
 Postpartum depression in this case, is something that so many new mums struggle with, and we hope that others speaking out about it will inspire recognition and change in the Kenya healthcare industry.

-Be sure to also catch the MumsVillage Show Episode 4 on Thursday night at 8.30pm as we delve into the lives of other Kenyan mums who struggled with this illness and recovered to share their stories.
+Watch the MumsVillage Show Episode 4 as it delves into the lives of Kenyan mums who struggled with this illness and recovered to share their stories.